 Journaling can be intimidating, and one of the most difficult aspects of beginning a journaling practice is figuring out where to start.
 To give you a jump-start onto the page, I am offering five simple journaling prompts.
 I hope they help you fill your journal and grow forward.

-Journaling Prompt: Who Do You Want to Be January 1?
+Journaling Prompt: Who Do You Want to Become?

 Every challenge you face is an opportunity for you to learn, grow and evolve.
 Knowing that means we should embrace adversity, but so often, it shrinks us.
 Why?

 The answer to this is a bit complicated, but it’s primarily biological.
 There is a piece of our brain called the basal ganglia that wires our mind and actions toward the familiar, so if we want to create change, we have to figure out how to change our brains.
 And while this makes sense from an evolutionary standpoint, it is also a paradox: if we run from a difficult situation, we can never grow and reach our potential.
 Instead, we will be paralyzed with fear.

 Fear can be a genuine barrier to growth.
 It’s so easy to feel overwhelmed and default to negative thinking when things go awry.
 Think about your first reaction when something bad happens.
 It’s pretty common to consider, “Why is this happening to me?”
 Spend too much time caught in this cycle of thinking, and it can limit what you believe about yourself and the future.
 But I’ve noticed that the most successful people I’ve worked with have one thing in common: They have a deep conviction that the future will be better than the past.
 But to get there, they’ve had to create a positive mindset.
 That happens through conditioning and commitment.
 So, lock in on your own compelling vision of the future that serves to guide the decisions you make and actions you take, knowing that you are going to encounter and deal with adversity along the way.

 Now that you know what you want and who you are becoming, let’s move on to the next question.